-We compiled some of the most frequently asked mortgage terms, as well as questions and answers to help you find the answer you might be looking for.
+We explained some of the most frequently used mortgage terms, as well as questions and answers to help you find the answer you might be looking for.

 If you have been given this option it will be stated within your mailing pack, and you can choose to switch to another mortgage product without us giving you advice.